 Short-term coverage is temporary.
 It covers less serious injuries that may keep you from practicing, but you are likely to recover from.

 Examples might include:

 - A surgeon breaking an arm or hand.

 - A physician needing to recover from back surgery.

 - A medical pro needing time to recover from cancer treatments.

 Short-term benefits typically cover 60 percent of your income.
 There is usually a two-week waiting period from the time a claim is made until the benefit begins.
 Benefits will then usually last around six months --- though some may pay for as long as two years.

 Many employers offer short-term coverage to employees as a group plan.
 In some instances, they may even pay the full premium.
-A handful of states require employers provide this coverage.
+A handful of states require employers to provide this coverage.
 (Short-term disability is different from workers' compensation, which covers injuries that occur on the job.)
 Group plans are guaranteed issue.
 This means you automatically qualify for coverage without going through underwriting.
 Short-term policies sold on an individual basis are often guaranteed issue as well.

 Meanwhile, long-term disability insurance protects people from injury or illness that keep them out of work for an extended period.
 The waiting period is typically 90 days.
-But you can buy policies with waiting periods ranging from 30 days to one-year.
+But you can buy policies with waiting periods ranging from 30 days to one year.
 Long-term benefits last from five to 10 years.
 Some plans will pay benefits until the policyholder reaches age 65.
-Long-term group coverage is also guaranteed issue is most cases.
+Long-term group coverage is also guaranteed issue in most cases.
 But those sold on an individual basis are far more complex than short-term disability insurance.